gaelgoth/citron-appimage-builder/readme.md

   ```sh
   podman --version
   ```
-  If not installed, install it from the Software Center.
+  If Podman is not installed, you can install it from the SteamOS Software Center.
 - Sufficient disk space (\~5GB for the build process).

 ### Linux / macOS

 - [Docker](https://docs.docker.com/get-docker/) installed.

-**Note for users on ARM-based devices (e.g., macOS M1/M2 or similar ARM64 platforms):** If you encounter issues during the build process, it may be due to architecture incompatibilities.
+### **Note for users on ARM-based devices (e.g., macOS M1/M2 or similar ARM64 platforms):**
+If you encounter issues during the build process, it may be due to architecture incompatibilities with the docker image.
 Try one of the following solutions:
 - Use an ARM64-compatible container image by specifying the platform explicitly:
    ```sh
    docker build --platform=linux/arm64 -t citron-builder .